maxint-rd/TinySoftWire/examples/mxT13_I2C_device_configurator/README.md

 *) When in data mode sending the device type ID to the device switches back to command mode.

-See the [library examples](/examples) for more information on how they implement the T13I2C protocol.
+See the [library examples](/examples) for more information on how they implement the T13I2C protocol

 ## Compatibility
 This sketch was tested succesfully in various Arduino environments: